adegoodyer/kebab/README.md

 ```

 ## Install
-Download/clone and add script to PATH as you normally would for you shell or OS distribution.
+Download/clone and add cloned repo location to PATH as you normally would for you shell or OS distribution.

 ```bash
 # edit file